BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 **Please note that start size gradient will only work if the system has a determined life time meaning that you must define the `system.targetStopDuration` property**

 The first parameter defines the gradient (0 means at system start and 1 means at system end).
-The second parameter is the start size to use.
+The second parameter is the start size scale to use.
 In this case the system will start by emitting particles of size 2 times the original size. (eg. if size is set to 2 and start size is set to 3 the resulting output size will be 6)
 It is recommended to at least define a gradient for 0 and 1:

 ```